ing-bank/baker/docs/sections/reference/execution-semantics.md

 Often an ingredient will be used by multiple interactions in a recipe.

-Because tokens can only be consumed by 1 transition we have to add a layer to duplicate the token for all transitions.
+Because tokens can only be consumed by one transition we have to add a layer to duplicate the token for all transitions.

 ![](../../images/RecipeCompiler-draw.io-MultipleInteractions.svg)